 - Shostakovich Symphony No.1

-The Repertoire Orchestra is Birmingham Conservatoire’s ‘apprentice’ orchestra, where you will have the opportunity to learn your craft as an orchestral musician.
-Concerts take place in the Adrian Boult Hall, and cover a wide range of repertoire.
+The Repertoire Orchestra is Royal Birmingham Conservatoire’s ‘apprentice’ orchestra, where you will have the opportunity to learn your craft as an orchestral musician.
+Concerts take place in The Bradshaw Hall, and cover a wide range of repertoires.

 Concerts have included:

 - Dvorak Symphony No.8

 The Pops Orchestra gives the invaluable experience of working in the styles of light classical music.

 Recent performances have explored popular Christmas repertoires and film music.

 In this ensemble we address the vital issue of working with contemporary classical music, usually in chamber music format.

 Often, the composer whose work we are performing will be a part of the process.
 Recent examples have been:

 - Heiner Goebbels